-Palm Sunday always comes as a shock, doesn’t it?
+Palm Sunday always brings some sort of a shock, doesn’t it?
 We come to church for the joyful procession, the hosannas, the palms we keep year round to decorate and bless our houses, some may come here to see the donkey, and it’s all good and happy, and then we enter into the building and sit to listen to this long Passion narrative, which if pay enough attention, may well shake us to the core.
 Matthew sets the tone right at the beginning of our passage, reporting Jesus’s words: I am deeply grieved, even to death, remain here and stay awake with me.

 (…) though he was in the form of God,